 New cardmember bonus

-- Capital One® Savor® Cash Rewards Credit Card: Earn a one-time $300 cash bonus after you spend $3000 on purchases within the first 3 months from account opening.
+- Capital One® Savor® Cash Rewards Credit Card: Earn a one-time $300 cash bonus once you spend $3,000 on purchases within 3 months from account opening.

 - Capital One® Savor® Cash Rewards Credit Card: 15.99% - 24.99% (Variable)